mixalbl4-127/reflect_array_into_dom/README.md

 # Reflect array into DOM lib (RAID)
 RAID will helps to reflect array changes into DOM.

-You just make `new Raid(...)` and use like simple array, library will update the DOM itself.
+You just make `new Raid(...html_container...)` and use like simple array, library will update the DOM itself.

 ## How to install?
     npm install js-raid --save